-Who and what is the Oasis anthem Wonderwall written about?
+Who was the Oasis anthem Wonderwall written about?

 Oasis released their landmark hit, Wonderwall on 30 October 1995.

 The fourth single to be taken from the band's second album (What's the Story) Morning Glory? - Wonderwall narrowly missed out on the UK top spot, being pipped to the post by Robson & Jerome's I Believe.

 Despite the TV crooners stealing a UK number one single rom the Manchester band, the Gallagher brothers' guitar-led ballad has definitely stood the test of time, influencing subsequent generations and going on to spawn thousands of covers.

 "Because maybe, you're gonna be the one that saves me / And after all, you're my wonderwall..."

 But who or what was Wonderwall about, and (as Fran Healy of Travis sang back in 1999) what's a Wonderwall anyway?

 When the song was first released, many assumed that Noel Gallagher's track was inspired by his then-girlfriend Meg Matthews, who he then married in 1997 and shares daughter Anaïs with.

 In fact, Noel appears to have gone along with the theory when talking to NME magazine at the time, telling the outlet: "It's about my girlfriend, Meg Matthews.

 As reported by The Mirror, the rocker is quoted as saying: "She had a company which folded and she was feeling a bit sorry for herself.
-The sentiment is that there was no point in her feeling down, she has to sort my life out for me because I'm in bits had the time.
+The sentiment is that there was no point in her feeling down, she has to sort my life out for me because I'm in bits half the time.

 "We have an ordinary relationship.
 I met her at Christmas so I've always been a pop star since I've known her.
 Right now we've got the best part of a month off so, while I'm rehearsing, she's at work.
 When we get home we just sit down and have a couple of drinks."